ARCWilbo/HFT/README.md

 An end-to-end quantitative research pipeline that streams live tick data from Interactive Brokers, reconstructs limit order books, engineers microstructure features with Black-Scholes Greeks, and trains a multi-layer perceptron to predict implied volatility for same-day-expiry (0DTE) SPY options.

+Question: Can order book signals predict IV better than backing it out of Black-Scholes?
 ---

 ## Table of Contents